 Regardless of one’s feelings about this technology, the fact is – it’s here – and it will have a profound effect on the business landscape.
 In fact, in October 2016, the Executive Office of the President released a report entitled “Preparing for the Future of Artificial Intelligence,” which specifically notes that AI technology has created the opportunity for progress in the economy and for multiple industries.
 Then, in December 2016, the Office of the President released an additional report entitled “Artificial Intelligence, Automation, and the Economy.”
 This report states that experts expect rapid progress with AI and that the technology will help to expand the American economy.
-In this article, we will review the history of AI and consider its effect on a variety of things, including contract management.
+In this article, we will review a brief history of AI and consider its effect on a variety of things, including contract management.

 What Exactly Is Artificial Intelligence?